kevintran10/OOP_Parking_Garage_Group_3/README.md

 Each of you should share/switch these roles every 30mins-1hr -- Or you may elect to switch "drivers" after creating specific methods of the class.

-The Initial Driver needs to Make sure to: download the files below, create a local folder for the project,  create a github repository, commit the inital files,  share the link
+The Initial Driver needs to Make sure to: download the files below, create a local folder for the project,  create a github repository, commit the initial files,  share the link

 Both navigators should then:
 fork the code, clone it.